Barbell Reverse Lunges: Muscle Worked, Benefits And Foam

 4. Front Rack Barbell Reverse Lunge

-The barbell front rack reverse lunge is similar to the reverse barbell variation, except that it involves placing the barbell in a front rack position.
+The barbell front rack reverse lunge is similar to the reverse barbell variation, except for placing the barbell in a front rack position.

-The front rack position creates an entirely new challenge as the weight is pulling you forward, causing you to keep the core muscles engaged.
+The front rack position creates an entirely new challenge.
+The weight makes you move forward, so you need to work your core muscles.

 It helps you to improve abdominal stability and body balance by keeping your core muscles engaged throughout the movement.